 Section & Details – Ties previous information together.

 Material List – Visually verifiable with plans, get out your hi-liter.
 Material list is included in each plans and a copy on 8″ x 11.5″ for easy forwarding.

 The extra details our plans provide: additional wall framing views (elevations), specifications for anchor bolt/hold down locations, additional construction notes end up saving you much more money on your build that our plans’ initial cost.
 We think that makes them an excellent value.

 Why do your plans cost less money than my local architect / engineer would charge?

-The system we’ve developed over the past 32 years of specializing in barns, garages and shop buildings, and our extensive library of plans, enables us to provide a much more detailed, comprehensive and economical set of blueprints than can be produced on an individual basis.
+The system we’ve developed over the past 40 years of specializing in barns, garages and shop buildings, and our extensive library of plans, enables us to provide a much more detailed, comprehensive and economical set of plans.

 Our focus on barns, garage and shops exclusively has allowed us to provide an extensive inventory and pack each plan with more information for the owner.